ViktoriyaRyazhska/Lv-314.JavaCore/HW/ProjectF/com/softserve/readme.txt

 ***************************************************
-Algorithm search  similar films
+Algorithm search the most suitable movies
 *****
-What need doing
+What need doing:{
-1) add dependencies
+add films in MovieBase
-2)add films in database
+check what is spring and how i can use its balance filmRank add simple interface dialog for user
-3)short code
+Parse films
-4)make order with the code
+dislike film connect
-5)rename variable and name methods
+Can add only three main actors,genre
-6)check what is spring and how i can use its
+Format all data on the standard text
-7)balance filmRank
+}